 Strabismus may be infantile or acquired.
 The term infantile rather than congenital is preferred because the presence of true strabismus at birth is uncommon, and the term infantile permits inclusion of varieties that develop within the first 6 months of life.
 The term acquired includes varieties that develop after 6 months.

-Risk factors for infantile strabismus include family history (1st- or 2nd-degree relative), genetic disorders (Down syndrome Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
-Diagnosis is suggested by physical anomalies and... read more and Crouzon syndrome), prenatal drug exposure Prenatal Drug Exposure Alcohol and illicit drugs are toxic to the placenta and developing fetus and can cause congenital syndromes and withdrawal symptoms.
-Prescription drugs also may have adverse effects on the fetus... read more (including alcohol), prematurity Premature Infants An infant born before 37 weeks gestation is considered premature.
-Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing read more or low birth weight, congenital eye defects Congenital Eye Abnormalities Eyes can be absent, deformed, or incompletely developed at birth.
-(See also Introduction to Congenital Craniofacial and Musculoskeletal Disorders and Overview of Congenital Craniofacial Abnormalities... read more , and cerebral palsy Cerebral Palsy (CP) Syndromes Cerebral palsy refers to nonprogressive syndromes characterized by impaired voluntary movement or posture and resulting from prenatal developmental malformations or perinatal or postnatal central... read more .
+Risk factors for infantile strabismus include family history (1st- or 2nd-degree relative), genetic disorders (Down syndrome Down Syndrome (Trisomy 21) Down syndrome is an abnormality of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
+Diagnosis is suggested by physical anomalies... read more and Crouzon syndrome), prenatal drug exposure Prenatal Drug Exposure Alcohol and illicit drugs are toxic to the placenta and developing fetus and can cause congenital syndromes and withdrawal symptoms.
+Prescription drugs also may have adverse effects on the fetus... read more (including alcohol), prematurity Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
+In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more or low birth weight, congenital eye defects Congenital Eye Abnormalities Eyes can be absent, deformed, or incompletely developed at birth, often in conjunction with other congenital abnormalities and syndromes.
+(See also Introduction to Congenital Craniofacial and... read more , and cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of nonprogressive conditions characterized by impaired voluntary movement or posture and resulting from prenatal developmental malformations or perinatal or... read more .

 Acquired strabismus can develop acutely or gradually.
 Causes of acquired strabismus include refractive error Overview of Refractive Error In the emmetropic (normally refracted) eye, entering light rays are focused on the retina by the cornea and the lens, creating a sharp image that is transmitted to the brain.
-The lens is elastic... read more (high hyperopia), tumors (eg, retinoblastoma Retinoblastoma Retinoblastoma is a cancer arising from the immature retina.
-Symptoms and signs commonly include leukocoria (a white reflex in the pupil), strabismus, and, less often, inflammation and impaired... read more ), head trauma, neurologic conditions (eg, cerebral palsy; spina bifida Spina Bifida Spina bifida is defective closure of the vertebral column.
-Although the cause is not known, low folate levels during pregnancy increase risk.
+The lens is elastic... read more (high hyperopia), tumors (eg, retinoblastoma Retinoblastoma Retinoblastoma is a cancer of the retina that occurs almost exclusively in children Retinoblastoma occurs in 1/15,000 to 1/30,000 live births and represents about 2% of childhood cancers ( 1)... read more ), head trauma, neurologic conditions (eg, cerebral palsy; spina bifida Spina Bifida Spina bifida is defective closure of the vertebral column.
+Although the cause is often unknown, low folate levels during pregnancy increase risk.
 Some children are asymptomatic, and others have... read more ; palsy of the 3rd cranial nerve Third Cranial (Oculomotor) Nerve Disorders Third cranial nerve disorders can impair ocular motility, pupillary function, or both.
 Symptoms and signs include diplopia, ptosis, and paresis of eye adduction and of upward and downward gaze... read more , 4th cranial nerve Fourth Cranial (Trochlear) Nerve Palsy Fourth cranial nerve palsy impairs the superior oblique muscle, causing paresis of vertical gaze, mainly in adduction.
 (See also Overview of Neuro-ophthalmologic and Cranial Nerve Disorders... read more , or 6th cranial nerve Sixth Cranial (Abducens) Nerve Palsy Sixth cranial nerve palsy affects the lateral rectus muscle, impairing eye abduction.
 The eye may be slightly adducted when the patient looks straight ahead.
-The palsy may be secondary to nerve... read more ), viral infections (eg, encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion.
-Acute disseminated encephalomyelitis is brain and spinal cord inflammation caused by a hypersensitivity... read more , meningitis Viral Meningitis Viral meningitis tends to be less severe than acute bacterial meningitis.
+The palsy may be secondary to nerve... read more ), viral infections (eg, encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more , meningitis Viral Meningitis Viral meningitis tends to be less severe than acute bacterial meningitis.
 Findings include headache, fever, and nuchal rigidity.
 Diagnosis is by cerebrospinal fluid (CSF) analysis.
 Treatment... read more ), and acquired eye defects.
 Specific causes vary depending on the type of deviation.

 Esotropia is commonly infantile.
 Infantile esotropia is considered idiopathic, although an anomaly of fusion is the suspected cause.
 Accommodative esotropia, a common variety of acquired esotropia, develops between 2 years and 4 years of age and is associated with hyperopia.
 Sensory esotropia occurs when severe visual loss (due to conditions such as cataracts, optic nerve anomalies, or tumors) interferes with the brain’s effort to maintain ocular alignment.